fucjoh/word-search/README.md

 This small browser-based tool searches for a chain of German words.
 A chain consists of words where each successive word differs from the previous one by exactly one added, removed or changed letter.
 The dictionary is loaded from `german.dic` on page load and the search button stays disabled until the load finished.

+A simple favicon with a "W" helps identify the page in the browser tab.

 Open `index.html` in a browser, enter two words and press **Suchen**.
 If a chain exists it will be printed as a small ordered list, otherwise an error message will be shown.

 ## Tests